Nolan Strong & the Diablos

 Nolan Strong and the Diablos, also billed as The Diablos Featuring Nolan Strong, were an American, Detroit-based, R&B and doo-wop vocal group, best known for their songs "The Wind" and "Mind Over Matter".
-They had one record that spent a week on the US Billboard R&B chart, "The Way You Dog Me Around", which reached no. 12 in January 1956.
-The group was one of the most popular pre-Motown R&B acts in Detroit during the mid-1950s, through the early 1960s.
+They had one record that spent a week on the Billboard R&B chart, "The Way You Dog Me Around", which reached no. 12 in January 1956.
+The group was one of the more popular pre-Motown R&B acts in Detroit during the mid-1950s, through the early 1960s.
 Its original members were Nolan Strong, Juan Gutierrez, Willie Hunter, Quentin Eubanks, and Bob Edwards.

 The group recorded for Fortune Records, along with label-mates Andre Williams and Nathaniel Mayer.
 The Diablos recorded for the family-operated label in Detroit starting in 1954 until around 1964, with some of their records still being released through the 1970s.

 Nolan's biography

-Nolan Strong was born in Scottsboro, Alabama, on January 22, 1934, and moved to Detroit at a young age.
+Nolan Strong was born in Scottsboro, Alabama on January 22, 1934, and moved to Detroit at a young age.
 He started singing soon after arriving in Detroit and formed his first Diablos group in 1950.
 Nolan was drafted into the U.S. Army in 1956 and was honorably discharged in 1958.
 Nolan Strong, the lead vocalist, had a high tenor voice.
 Strong's smooth voice, influenced mainly by Clyde McPhatter was, in turn, a primary influence on a young Smokey Robinson.

 Nolan died on February 21, 1977, at the age of 43 in Detroit.
 Little is known about the last years of his life.